ethanhusband/follower-analysis/README.md

-# Introduction of intended use for code

-The code provided intends to generate the data seen in the report

 # File structure and use of each file

 In the directory src, a folder is created for each section of the dataset that is to be analysed.